 Class 8 - Corrosive Substances

-Blue drums of corrosive substance-600x300As incompatible chemicals, you must store corrosive substances and flammable liquids at least 3 metres apart if they share a common storage area.
+As incompatible chemicals, you must store corrosive substances and flammable liquids in isolation.

-How Are You Storing Incompatible Dangerous Goods?
+How are you Storing Incompatible Dangerous Goods?

 As we’ve discussed in this blog, Class 3 Flammable Liquids will react dangerously with a multitude of other dangerous substances.
 Therefore, it’s vital that you apply the rules of chemical segregation when you’re storing flammable liquids with other classes of dangerous goods.
 However, keep in mind that choosing a compliant indoor storage cabinet or outdoor store that meets the requirements of the Australian Standards allows you to safely store your dangerous goods.
 This is because a compliant safety cabinet is specifically designed and constructed to provide risk control measures including chemical segregation.